Wednesday, 13 November 2024

 The SPEAKER: The member for Lowan is warned.

-Mary-Anne THOMAS: I firmly believe, again, abortion care is health care and it should be readily available across our network of public health services.
+Mary-Anne THOMAS: I firmly believe, again, that abortion care is health care and it should be readily available across our network of public health services.
 In conclusion, we have talked a lot about abortion care; I hope the supplementary question asks me about contraception, because I want to say something about that as well.

 Ellen SANDELL (Melbourne) (14:28): I thank the minister for her answer, but as we both know, the biggest barrier right now to reproductive rights in Victoria is actually access, because there are still a lot of access barriers in Victoria.
 Women have the right to abortion, but accessing it actually relies on your postcode.
 Last month Women’s Health Victoria reported that more than two-thirds of local government areas in Victoria have no surgical abortion providers at all.
 We know that many publicly funded hospitals in fact do not even provide surgical abortion at all, for various reasons.
-Will the government act to ensure and require publicly funded hospitals to provide the essential medical service which is surgical abortion?
+Will the government act to ensure and require that publicly funded hospitals provide the essential medical service which is surgical abortion?

-Mary-Anne THOMAS (Macedon – Leader of the House, Minister for Health, Minister for Health Infrastructure, Minister for Ambulance Services) (14:28): I can assure the member for Melbourne that the Allan Labor government is already acting, with 20 sexual and reproductive health hubs.
+Mary-Anne THOMAS (Macedon – Leader of the House, Minister for Health, Minister for Health Infrastructure, Minister for Ambulance Services) (14:29): I can assure the member for Melbourne that the Allan Labor government is already acting, with 20 sexual and reproductive health hubs.
 Only in recent weeks I announced that endorsed midwives are now able to prescribe the medication necessary for a medical termination.
 This is going to make a huge difference in rural and regional Victoria.
 But of course there is more to do to prevent unwanted pregnancies in the first place, and that is why our sexual and reproductive health hubs and our healthcare scholarships are making sure we have got the workforce that is trained and able to provide long-acting reproductive contraception, which we know is very effective and in fact can meet the needs of many more women and girls, particularly those that live in rural and regional Victoria.
 I will end where I started, which is that only an Allan Labor government can ensure that abortion care is protected here in Victoria.